Water Rate Updates

 In October we replaced our grass turf lawn with stones and artificial turf.
 Are we eligible for the rebate being offered this spring?

-Sherry Stohler asked about 1 year ago
+Sherry Stohler asked over 1 year ago

 Unfortunately, no. The city is not providing incentives retroactively.